Skip to content

 Loss & Training

-• Spatial branch: \(\mathcal{L}_{CE}(f_\theta(x+\delta_s), y^*)\), \(\ell_\infty\le\epsilon\) (CIFAR-10 \(\epsilon=8/255\)), \(T=20\) PGD steps.
+• Spatial Branch: \(\mathcal{L}_{CE}(f_\theta(x+\delta_s), y^*)\), \(\ell_\infty\le\epsilon\) (CIFAR-10 \(\epsilon=8/255\)), \(T=20\) PGD steps.

-• Color branch: \(\mathcal{L}_{color}=\frac{1}{M}\sum_j\mathcal{L}_{CE}+\lambda\mathcal{L}_{nc}\), PSO particle search, aggregated over \(N\) samples per class.
+• Color Branch: \(\mathcal{L}_{color}=\frac{1}{M}\sum_j\mathcal{L}_{CE}+\lambda\mathcal{L}_{nc}\), PSO particle search, aggregated over \(N\) samples per class.

-• Ensemble models \(M\) typically 3–5 surrogates; shift offset \(\Delta y\) is fixed within the number of classes \(k\) (CIFAR-10 usually \(\Delta y=1\)).
+• Ensemble Models \(M\) typically consists of 3–5 surrogates; shift offset \(\Delta y\) is fixed within the number of classes \(k\) (CIFAR-10 usually \(\Delta y=1\)).

-• Training data: CIFAR-10, ImageNet subsets; evaluation architectures: ResNet18 (intra), VGG19 (cross).
+• Training Data: CIFAR-10, ImageNet subsets; Evaluation architectures: ResNet18 (intra), VGG19 (cross).

 Key Experimental Results